Year 12 Product Design and Technologies Units 3 and 4

 What skills do you need?

-Thinking is a great skill for design.
-A willingness to research widely, try things, seek out help and use critical and creative thinking to propose creative solutions to a problem are all necessary skills.
+Thinking and self-management are great skills for design.
+A willingness to research widely, try things, seek out help and use critical, creative and speculative thinking to propose creative solutions to a problem.

-Strong drawing skills and practical skills for construction are beneficial in this subject, but they can be developed with deliberate practice.
+Strong drawing skills (using hand or digital methods) and practical skills for construction are beneficial in this subject, but they can be developed with deliberate practice.

 What skills do you develop?

-You will develop the following skills in the Product Design Process:
+You will develop the following skills by using the Double Diamond Design Process:

 - problem solving skills